cbanack/comic-vine-scraper/README.md

 ## Current Status

-**I am no longer actively developing the Comic Vine Scraper project.**
+**I am maintaining the Comic Vine Scraper project, but I am no longer actively adding new features.**

-The [latest release](https://github.com/cbanack/comic-vine-scraper/wiki/Download-and-Installation) of this app is functional as of February 2016, and should remain usable for the foreseeable future.
-As my schedule permits, I may continue to provide minor maintenance patches and bugfixes to keep things running smoothly.
+The [latest release](https://github.com/cbanack/comic-vine-scraper/wiki/Download-and-Installation) of this app is functional as of February 2018, and should remain usable for the foreseeable future.
+As my schedule permits, I will continue to provide minor maintenance patches and bugfixes to keep things running smoothly.
 I will not be adding new features, however, and I do not have time to review or maintain large pull requests.

 The code here provides a solid example of how to properly use the [Comic Vine API](http://comicvine.gamespot.com/api/), should you happen to want to create your own project that does that.
 Also, if you are a relatively experienced python developer and you're interested in taking over Comic Vine Scraper, please feel free create your own fork and run with it!

-For those of you who've used and supported Comic Vine Scraper over the last 7 years, you have my sincere thanks for all your efforts and kind words.
-It's been a blast!
+For those of you who've used and supported Comic Vine Scraper over the last 10 years, you have my sincere thanks for all your efforts and kind words.
+Here's to 10 more!

 -Cory